MSc Financial Economics / Course details

 Course unit details

-Such course units as financial economics not only contain the material which is a recognised classic in the field, but also reflect new trends in the area (eg elements of behavioural economics and finance).
+The sequence of financial economics I and II not only contain the material, which is a recognised classic in the field, but also reflect new trends in the area (eg elements of behavioural economics and finance).

 Course unit list